 For an explanation of the source code, you should also read TensorFlow Lite iOS image classification.

-To get started quickly writing your own iOS code, we recommend using our iOS image classification example as a starting point.
+TensorFlow Lite offers native iOS libraries written in Swift and Objective-C. To get started quickly writing your own iOS code, we recommend using our Swift image classification example as a starting point.